Docker Build: How to Build a Docker Image from Dockerfile?

 #Step 2 - Select a base image

 Next, select a suitable base image from Docker Hub or a local repository.
 The base image forms the foundation of your custom image and contains the operating system and essential dependencies.
 Almost every single image for Docker is based on another image.
-For this demonstration, you'd be using nginx:stable-alpine3.17-slim as the base image.
+For this demonstration, you will use nginx:stable-alpine-slim as the base image.
+The stable-alpine-slim tag pulls the latest stable Nginx release on a minimal Alpine Linux base, keeping the image size small.

 #Step 3 - Create a Dockerfile